PokemonGoF/PokemonGo-Bot/README.md

 ### Losing Starter Pokemon and others
     You can use -c 1 to protect your first stage low CP pokemon.
 ### Does it run automatally?
     Not yet, still need a trainer to train the script param.
 But we are very close to.
 ### Set GEO Location
     It works, use -l "xx.yyyy,zz.ttttt" to set lat long for location. -- diordache
 ### FLEE
-   The status code "3" corresponds to "Flee" - meaning your Pokemon has run away.
+   The status code "3" corresponds to "Flee" - meaning your Pokemon has ran away.
    {"responses": { "CATCH_POKEMON": { "status": 3 } }
 ### My pokemon are not showing up in my Pokedex?
    Finish the tutorial on a smartphone.
 This will then allow everything to be visible.